Anniepoo/swiplchrtut/advanced.md

 Providing **mode** (in, out, either + - ?) and **type** information can speed up CHR performance, and provides type checking for program correctness.

-The CHR Cheatsheet coverage of this material is not as good as the [CHR page on swi-prolog.org](https://www.swi-prolog.org/pldoc/man?section=practical).
+The CHR Cheatsheet coverage of this material is not as good as the link:https://www.swi-prolog.org/pldoc/man?section=practical[CHR page on swi-prolog.org] .
 I suggest reading that first, particularly the section on types and modes, and only then read the material in the CHR Cheatsheet.

 User defined types in particular, and the consequences of defining mode and type, are best described by the SWI-Prolog documentation.